Skip Navigation

 Background

 The IESO began engaging with stakeholders on the design of the LLT RFP in April 2025, following the issuance of the Long Lead-Time Request for Information (LLT RFI) in 2024.
-The IESO submitted the LLT RFI results to the Ministry of Energy (Ministry) on August 29, 2025.
+The IESO submitted the LLT RFI results to the Ministry of Energy and Mines (Ministry) on August 29, 2025.

 Eligibility